harshitjha06/Engage-Ms-Teams/README.md

 # Microsoft Teams - clone

-Microsoft Teams - clone is a video chat webapp that was created for Microsoft Engage Mentorship Program
+Microsoft Teams - clone is a video conferencing / chatting webapp which was created for Microsoft Engage 2021

 ## Functionalities:
 1. Multiple users can join